 Take the recruitment of a key staff member as an example — say a Chef or Head Waiter—what effect would a 20% better skilled, more stable person in these positions have on your business?
 A good Chef could save you hundreds of thousands of dollars in food costs and kitchen wages while delivering better quality food; a poor Chef can ruin your life.
 A good Head Waiter could increase your income up to 30% by ensuring better service and selling skills, a poor one may create Faulty Towers.
 It costs a fair bit to find good staff, but the return on investment is very fast if you do it right.

 We’re playing with international telephone numbers here — very big bucks indeed.
 I find the whole issue very frustrating because my staff and I often have to battle to get business owners who think nothing of spending $500 on a chair to spend $2,000 on effective recruitment advertising for a key position.
-It’s not unusual to get a brief to find a superstar and be told they only want a $75 column advertisement in the newspaper.
-If you were a superstar looking for a job would you respond to a tiny column ad?
+It’s not unusual to get a brief to find a superstar and be told they only want to spend $100.
+If you were a superstar looking for a job would you respond to a tiny, obscure ad?
 I know that I need at least 30 qualified applicants before I’m likely to find that superstar.
 If I only attract five applicants, I’m snookered before I start.

 You get what you pay for.
 You actually have to purchase quality job applicants; they generally cost about $50 each (divide the cost of an ad by the number of quality applicants it attracts).
 So, to get 30 applicants you may have to spend $1,500 or more.
 Then you have to screen and interview the applicants which can often add a further $3,000 (or more) to the cost, so we end up with a total recruitment cost of $5,000.
 Remember the old adage: ‘pay peanuts, get monkeys’ — it’s as true for recruitment as it is for salaries.